-SUAREC Strategic Plan Louisiana State Outcome Goals Objective 1 To maintain and enhance the competitiveness and sustainability of the state's renewable natural resource based industries (agriculture, forestry, and fisheries) by maintaining the average adoption rate for recommended cultural and best management practices at the FY 2016 level of 55 percent through the year 2022.
-Economic Development Natural Resources Objective 2 To facilitate the development of an effective and informed community citizenry by increasing involvement in youth development programs and activities by an average of three percent annually at the FY 2016 baseline of 130,000 through the year 2022.
-Education Public Safety Social Services Objective 3 To enhance the quality of life and service in local communities and the health and well-being of the state's citizens by increasing educational program contacts by an average of three percent annually at the FY 2016 baseline of 460,500 through the year 2022.
-Education Economic Development Hurricane Protection and Emergency Preparedness Social Services Public Safety Health and
+SUAREC Strategic Plan Louisiana State Outcome Goals Objective 1 To maintain and enhance the competitiveness and sustainability of the state's renewable natural resource-based industries (agriculture, forestry, and fisheries) by maintaining the average adoption rate for recommended cultural and best management practices at the FY 2021 level of 3% through the year 2026.
+Economic Development Natural Resources Objective 2 To facilitate the development of an effective and informed community citizenry by increasing involvement in youth development programs and activities by an average of three percent annually at the FY 2021 baseline of 180,000 through the year 2026.
+Education Public Safety Social Services Objective 3 To enhance the quality of life and services in local communities and the health and wellbeing of the state's citizens by increasing educational program contacts by an average of three percent annually at the FY 2021 baseline of 460,500 through the year 2026.
+Education Economic Development Hurricane Protection and Emergency Preparedness Social Services Public Safety Health